IQSS/IQSS.emacs/README.md

 ## First run<a id="sec-1-3" name="sec-1-3"></a>

 Note that after installing this configuration emacs will be extremely slow to start up the first time.
-This is due to a one-time scan of the fonts installed on your computer.
+This is due to package installation, and to a one-time scan of the fonts installed on your computer.
 Just be patient and wait for it to finish&#x2013;subsequent start-ups will be much faster.

 ## Modified key bindings<a id="sec-1-4" name="sec-1-4"></a>